siddheshbhurke/House-Price-Prediction-using-ML/README.md

 An interactive web application built with **Streamlit** that predicts house prices based on various real-world factors such as crime rate, number of rooms, air quality, proximity to public transport, and more.
 Powered by a **Linear Regression** model trained on real housing data, this app offers instant predictions and serves as a compact demonstration of deploying machine learning models on the web.

 ---
+### APP IS DEPLOYED AT THE SITE : [WEBSITE LINK](https://house-pricing-predict-using-linear-regression.streamlit.app/)

+---

 ## 🚀 Features